Wilfred/difftastic/manual/src/adding_a_parser.md

 ## Syntax highlighting (Optional)

-To add syntax highlighting to the package, you'll also need a symlink to the `highlights.scm`, if available.
+To add syntax highlighting for your language, you'll also need a symlink to the `queries/highlights.scm` file, if available.

 ```
 $ cd vendor/highlights